-\textbf{Stereo depth estimation}: As the visual cues of the left and right event cameras are used in the stereo setting, the model complexity and memory cost of learning pipelines become more prohibitive. \cite{Tulyakov2019LearningAE,Uddin2022UnsupervisedDE} are two pioneering works in stereo depth estimation with only using left end right events, as shown in Fig.~\ref{fig:depth}(c).
-In particular, DDES~\cite{Tulyakov2019LearningAE} is the first learning-based stereo-matching method, and in ~\cite{Uddin2022UnsupervisedDE}, the first unsupervised learning framework is proposed.
-Both methods store events at each position as a First-in First-out(FIFO) queue, which reserves the time and polarity concurrently.
-Therefore, the event streams are represented as a 4D tensor, providing abundant information for feature extraction with weighted spatial and temporal kernels.
-By contrast, some research explores multi-modality fusion (\ie, left: event+frame; right: event+frame), which serves as a remedy to utilize the benefits of each modality.
-EIS~\cite{MostafaviIsfahani2021EventIntensitySE} is a representative work to combine event and frame with a recycling network that unifies event stacks and frames, as depicted in Fig.~\ref{fig:depth}(d).
-However, since events are sparse, event stacking is an important factor that affects the quality of fusion and depth prediction because stacking too many/too few events can lead to information overriding/missing problems.
-For this reason, ~\cite{Nam2022StereoDF,Cho2022SelectionAC} proposed a selection module to filter more useful events.
+By contrast, some research explores multi-modality fusion under different settings which serves as a remedy to utilize the benefits of each modality.
+EIS~\cite{MostafaviIsfahani2021EventIntensitySE} is a representative work to combine events and frames with a recycling network, as depicted in Fig.~\ref{fig:depth} (d).
+However, since events are sparse, event stacking is an important factor that affects the quality of fusion and depth prediction because stacking inappropriate amounts of events can lead to information overriding or missing problems.
+To this end, ~\cite{Nam2022StereoDF,Cho2022SelectionAC} propose a selection module to filter more useful events.
 Specifically, Nam \etal ~\cite{Nam2022StereoDF} concatenated the event stacks with different densities and then adaptively learn these stacks to highlight the contribution of the well-stacked events.
-Moreover, considering the constant motion of the cameras, SCSNet ~\cite{Cho2022SelectionAC} introduces a differentiable event selection network to extract more useful events and correlate the feature from a neighbor region of events and images, intuitively diminishing the disruption of bad alignment.
+Moreover, considering the constant motion of the cameras, SCSNet~\cite{Cho2022SelectionAC} introduces a differentiable event selection network to extract more reliable events and correlate the feature from a neighbor region of events and images, diminishing the disruption of bad alignment intuitively.

 \textit{\textbf{Remarks}}: From our review, inter-camera spatial correlation is the key to content matching between events and frames.
-Although~\cite{MostafaviIsfahani2021EventIntensitySE,Nam2022StereoDF,Cho2022SelectionAC} combined events and frames, it still deserves to take a deeper insight into which part events contribute most to the multi-modal feature fusion and alignment.
-Also, it might be possible to use an event camera (left) and a frame-based camera (right) for stereo depth estimation.
+Although~\cite{MostafaviIsfahani2021EventIntensitySE,Nam2022StereoDF,Cho2022SelectionAC} combine events and frames, it still deserves exploring which part events contribute most to the multi-modal feature fusion and alignment.
+Also, it is possible to use an event camera and a frame-based camera for stereo depth estimation.
 Future research could consider exploring these directions.